chitraz/Optimal_Control_via_Dynamic_Programing/README.md

 # Optimal Control via Dynamic Programming

-A C++ implementation that solves the recursive Bellman equation for discrete optimal control problems of the form:
+A C++ implementation that solves the Bellman equation for discrete optimal control problems of the form:
 <br />

 $$\begin{align}